-The limits of 15 of the proposed excavation areas (RZ-B-01, -02, -04, -06, -09, -12, -13, -14, -15, -16, -17, -18, -19, -20 and -22) are constrained by the existing Unit Buildings 1 through 5.
-The central portion of each Unit Building is underlain by one basement level, approximately 10 feet below existing grade; the southern portion is underlain by two basement levels (approximately 20 feet below adjacent grade); and the northern portion is built on footings with slab-on-grade construction.
+The limits of 15 of the proposed excavation areas (RZ-B-01, -02, -04, -06, -09, -12, -13, -14, -15, -16, -17, -18, -19, -20, and -22) are constrained by the existing Unit Buildings 1 through 5.
+The central portion of each Unit Building is underlain by one basement level, approximately 10-8 feet below existing grade; the southern portion is underlain by two basement levels (approximately 20 feet below adjacent grade); and the northern portion is built on footings with slab-on-grade construction.
 The Unit Buildings were built in the early 1940s before the Site became contaminated.
 Therefore, shallow soil contamination adjacent to the buildings is not likely to be present beneath the buildings.
-However, soil borings will be advanced inside the buildings to collect soil samples and confirm that shallow soil contamination is not present beneath the buildings.
-Samples will be analyzed for the chemical(s) driving the excavation, as shown in Table 1.
+A soil boring was advanced inside the northern portion of Unit Building 2 (SSAR4-04).
+Soil samples waswere collected and analyzed for dioxins/furans, SVOCS, arsenic, and perchlorate at depths throughout the 0-10 feet bgs soil column.- Results are shown in Figure 1 and indicate that with exception of perchlorate, contamination is not present beneath the building.-Because the northern portion of Unit Building 3 will not be demolished during the current planned remediation, an environmental covenant should be prepared in accordance with the Revised Environmental Covenants, Institutional and Engineering Control Plan, submitted by Tronox on June 9, 2010 for NDEP review and comment, once approved by NDEP.